 Here are some reasons why not telling your child could be problematic:

 Good question, and one we’ve heard before.
-In our experience, here are the common steps we recommend in having the first conversations around surrogacy.
+In our experience, here are the common steps we recommend in having the first conversations around egg donation and surrogacy.

 If they are young, try to use short, familiar words and even use a children’s book to convey your ideas.
 Explain that some mothers are just wired in a different way and cannot have a baby like everyone else.
 However, these women are still mothers through what they say and do for their baby.
 Read our post on our top 5 books to explain surrogacy.